feurbano/data_management_2018/sections/section_1/l1_sql.md

 ![](images/qgis_export.png)

-An interesting feature in QGIS is the possibility to visualize your data on top of one of the main global spatial layers like Google map or Bing map using the openlayers plugin.
-The openlayers plugin is not yet implemented in the newest QGIS 3.0, but instead XYZ tiles can be used after running the following piece of [python code](https://raw.githubusercontent.com/klakar/QGIS_resources/master/collections/Geosupportsystem/python/qgis_basemaps.py) in the python console of QGIS (full credit is to [Klas Karlsson](https://twitter.com/klaskarlsson/status/972757121933733889).
+An interesting feature in QGIS is the possibility to visualize your data on top of one of the main global spatial layers like Google map or Bing map using [QuickMapServices](http://nextgis.com/blog/quickmapservices/), or through XYZ tiles (enable maps by running the following [python code](https://raw.githubusercontent.com/klakar/QGIS_resources/master/collections/Geosupportsystem/python/qgis_basemaps.py) by [Klas Karlsson](https://twitter.com/klaskarlsson/status/972757121933733889) in the python console of QGIS.

 You can also use ArcGIS ESRI 10.x to visualize (but not natively edit, at least at the time of writing this text) your spatial data.
 Data can be accessed using “Query layers”.
 A query layer is a layer or stand-alone table that is defined by a SQL query.
 Query layers allow both spatial and non-spatial information stored in a (spatial) DBMS to be integrated into GIS projects within ArcMap.
 When working in ArcMap, you create query layers by defining a SQL query.
 The query is then run against the tables and views in a database, and the result set is added to ArcMap.
 Query layers behave like any other feature layer or stand-alone table, so they can be used to display data, used as input into a geoprocessing tool, or accessed using developer APIs.
 The query is executed every time the layer is displayed or used in ArcMap.
 This allows the latest information to be visible without making a copy or snapshot of the data and is especially useful when working with dynamic information that is frequently changing.